pierre-dejoue/factorio-blueprints/README.md

 ### Input

-Read a blueprint exchange string from...
+The script [blueprints.py](./blueprints.py) reads a blueprint exchange strings.
+The source can be:

 * A raw string directly in the command line: